 What is Critical Illness Cover?

-- Peace of mind: These insurance policies protect you in a time of need, when health issues are preventing you from working.
-This can reduce stress when you already have a lot on your plate.
+- Peace of mind: These insurance policies protect you in a time of need, when you are diagnosed with health issues.
+This can reduce stress should something unexpected happen.

 Income Protection insurance | Critical Illness Cover | |